Want a strong relationship with your child? Learn 15 smart parenting advice and tips that will help you discipline your

-Here at Sleeping Should Be Easy, we discuss several topics that span from basic steps.
+Here at Sleeping Should Be Easy, we discuss several topics like how-to steps to insightful discussions.
 We talk about ways to get your kids to listen or helping your child recognize letters and numbers.
 We discuss why motherhood is hard or the biggest reason you should have a life outside of kids.
 But within are principles to effective parenting, regardless of the topic discussed.

 If you asked me about guidelines to my parenting philosophy, I would point you to these 15 principles.

 You’ll hear me mention them throughout many of the posts, and for good reason.
 When we keep these principles in mind, they’ll steer us toward our parenting goals.
 These tips show you how to parent effectively and make for a happier household.

 “Honoring the impulse” reminds us to examine why kids behave or misbehave.
 Author Laura Davis coined the term in Becoming the Parent You Want to Be.
 Kids usually don’t know they’re doing something wrong.

 Before we jump to conclusions or accuse them of wrongdoing, look at why they did what they did.
 Was your toddler smothering his baby sister?
 Start by honoring the impulse.
 “Looks like you wanted to give her a big hug,” you might say.
 Only then should you lay the rules: “She’s still so small, so we pat her gently, like this.”